WinRb/Viewpoint/README.md

 # Features

 ## Version 1.2.3
-1. Add support for QueryString
+1. Add support for QueryString (special thank to @Fishy49 https://github.com/Fishy49)
+2. Include request body in all error classes for better error handling

 ## Version 1.2.2
 1. Raise `TooManyRequestsError` if HTTP response has error code 429